andresgfranco/media-pipelines/README.md

 **External sources**
 - 🎵 Internet Archive API for Creative Commons audio
-- 🎬 Wikimedia Commons API for Creative Commons video (ready to add Pexels or Pixabay if needed)
+- 🎬 Wikimedia Commons API and Pixabay API for Creative Commons video

 APIs were selected because they ship legal, attribution-friendly assets without manual uploads, keeping the MVP realistic and fast to deliver.